(Translate this site)

 The van's only side windows were in its driver and passenger side doors.
 I figured the passenger was going to shoot at me like before.

-I took off the safety as the van came up on my driver's side, trying to keep in mind I couldn't know for sure this was posse: it might just be two country boys in their beat up van listening to rock'n roll.
+I took off the safety as the van came up on my driver's side, trying to keep in mind I couldn't know for sure that this was posse: it might just be two country boys in their beat up van, listening to rock and roll.

 I kept my left hand on the steering wheel, trying to be acutely aware of everything going on ahead and behind and beside me all at once, even as I held my pistol in my right, out of sight of the van occupants.

 The van pulled alongside, but I saw no guns.
-The passenger did give me an annoying smile, which seemed possibly malevolent or goofy at the same time.
-I just couldn't tell which.
+The passenger did seem to give me an annoying smile, which could have been interpreted as either malevolent or goofy; I just couldn't tell which in the shadowy van interior.

-Then the van slowly moved ahead, in a couple minutes easing into my lane, to get in front of me.
-I slowed a bit to increase the space between us, but as I said before the bad gas was really squeezing me in terms of speed options.
-If I slowed too much my engine might die; speed up too much and I might damage the engine or stall out that way.
+Then the van slowly moved past me, a minute or so later easing into my lane, to get in front of me.
+I slowed a bit to increase the space between us, but as I said before, the bad gas was really squeezing me in terms of speed options.
+If I slowed too much my engine might die; speed up too much, and I might damage the engine or stall out that way.
+So I was courting engine failure if I stuck too closely to my usual routine here.

-Everything else around me still seemed OK.
+Everything else around me still seemed okay.
 Although on rare occasion it seemed I saw a flash of red maybe ten cars back in traffic.
-I was getting pretty tired by this time, and this new tension wasn't helping matters.
+I was getting pretty tired by this time, and this new tension (along with the added vision difficulties brought on by nightfall) wasn't helping matters.
+I wondered if I was making too big a deal of the van and sporadic glimpses of red behind me.

-With my pistol still in my right hand I added my right's grip to my left on the steering wheel and ran off the highway, bouncing into a ditch and out again, then up a rough slope alongside the road.
-As my finger was still inside the pistol's trigger guard and the safety off I'm amazed I didn't accidentally fire the gun and shoot out my own windshield as I struggled with the jumps in the steering wheel accompanying our sudden off-road jaunt.
+Both my hands had been occupied when the van doors popped open: my left gripping the steering wheel, my right holding my pistol.
+Now I was compelled to return my right hand too to the wheel A.S.A.P., despite the pistol still being there.
+I then ran off the highway, bouncing into a ditch and out again, then up a tall, rough slope which existed alongside the road.
+As my finger was still inside the pistol's trigger guard (and the safety off) I'm amazed I didn't accidentally fire the gun and shoot out my own windshield, as I struggled with the writhing steering wheel brought on by our sudden off-road jaunt.

-I'd instinctively meant to run around the van at high speed and get ahead of them, but a second after I gave Shadow lots of gas he almost died, and took much of our acceleration with him.
+I'd instinctively meant to run around the van at high speed and get ahead of them, but a second after I gave Shadow lots of gas he almost died, and we rapidly lost much of our previous velocity.

 My trans re-engaged and I spun the rear wheels to get us out of there, back down the slope and towards the road, Shadow coughing terribly the whole way.

-I had no choice but to descend as the slope was simply a spot where the interstate bisected a small hill here.
+I had no choice but to descend, as the slope was simply a spot where the interstate bisected a small hill.

 With Shadow threatening to die any moment I knew it'd be risky to try a 180 degree turn on the fly to get facing forward again-- but it'd be even more risky to do it any other way.